spacejens/tloegbbl/README.md

 [bbldownload](bbldownload/README.md) performs a one-time download of data from a previous system, so it can be imported.

+[bblimport](bblimport/README.md) transforms and imports data from a previous system.

 ## Preparation

 First, install NodeJS from <a href="https://nodejs.org/en">the NodeJS home page</a> and make sure it (node, npm, ...) is on your command line path.